Building Community Lifelong Learning Hubs – 2023

-An enriched community learning network encourages participants to contribute as co-learners.
-Though the focus for some may be to develop skills such as digital literacy, others might require ways to connect with community leads to get referrals to community services and programs; others might seek information about training programs, learn first-hand about careers, or connect with mentors to learn how to set up a small business, or develop their language skills.
-Still others might want a way of communicating with other organizations.
+An enriched community learning hub encourages participants (students, faculty, community leaders) to contribute as co-learners, contributors and curators.
+Though the focus for some participants may be to develop skills such as digital literacy, others might require ways to connect with community leads to get referrals to employment and volunteering opportunities, community services and programs; others might seek information about training programs, learn first-hand about careers, or connect with mentors to learn how to set up a small business, or develop their language skills.
+Still others might want a way of communicating with community influencers.

 Such a network, however, needs to have several key ingredients:

-- a network of mutual support partnerships in place between individuals and various groups such as training providers, community groups, service agencies, civic leaders, private companies, and others
+3. A network of mutual support partnerships in place between individuals and various local groups such as the Chamber of Commerce, training providers, community groups, service agencies, civic leaders, private companies, and community influencers.

-- a number of lifelong learning hubs placed within several locations within the community that act as skills exchange hubs, idea incubators, and learning spaces.
+5. A number of lifelong learning hubs (such as the local College campus or the local Public Library within the community that act as skills exchange hubs, idea incubators, and learning spaces.

-- asks community leaders, service organizations and employers to agree to access to information interviews and prepare talks, presentations, and commentary.
+- Asks community leaders, service organizations and employers to agree to access to information interviews and work with study circle participants as mentors to prepare talks, presentations, and commentary.